-- Who owns the hotel's furniture, fixtures, and equipment ("FF&E") and branding? - Who are the critical IT and other suppliers and what is their current payment arrears position? - What intellectual property licenses are in place and do any of these terminate on administration? - Regulatory issues such as the position regarding any liquor or premises license, and wedding and other licenses and permits.
+- who owns the hotel's FF&E and branding? - who are the critical IT and other suppliers and what is their current payment arrears position? - what intellectual property licences are in place and do these may terminate on administration? - regulatory issues such as the position with premises licences, wedding and special treatments licences.

-While innovative warranty and indemnity insurance products such as synthetic warranties may be available, it can come at a costly premium and ultimately insurers will likely expect a detailed due diligence process to be carried out.
+Whilst innovative warranty and indemnity insurance products such as synthetic warranties may be available, it can come at a costly premium and ultimately insurers will likely expect a detailed due diligence process to be carried out.
 This can obviously affect an acquisition timeframe and may ultimately cost the buyer the sale if another buyer is willing to contract without insurance in place.